A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What types of SE tasks have been addressed by DL-based approaches?

 \begin{itemize} \item There is a lack of available, ``clean'' data in order to support such DL techniques; \item The problem itself is not well-defined, such that a DL model would struggle to be effectively trained and optimized; \item No current architectures are adequately fit to be used on the available data. \end{itemize}

+We believe that one possible research interest could be in the application of new DL models toward commonly explored SE tasks.
+For example, a DL model that is gaining popularity is the use of transformers, such as BERT, to represent sequential data \cite{DBLP:journals/corr/abs-1810-04805}.
+It is possible that models such as this could be applied to topics related to clone detection and program repair.
+There is sufficient exploration in the use of DL within these topics to determine if these new architectures would be able to create a more meaningful representation of the data when compared to their predecessors.

-\mybox{\textbf{Summary of Results for RQ$_1$}:}{gray!60}{gray!20}{Researchers have applied DL techniques to a diverse set of tasks, wherein \textit{program synthesis}, \textit{code comprehension}, and \textit{source code generation} are the most prevalent.
+\mybox{\textbf{Summary of Results for RQ$_{1}$}:}{gray!60}{gray!20}{Researchers have applied DL techniques to a diverse set of tasks, wherein \textit{program synthesis}, \textit{code comprehension}, and \textit{source code generation} are the most prevalent.
 The SE task targeted by a given study is typically a strong indicator of the other details regarding the other components of learning, suggesting that certain SE tasks are better suited to certain combinations of these components.
-While there has been a recent wealth of work on DL4SE, there are still underrepresented topics that should be considered by the research community, including different topics in software testing and source code analysis.}
+Our associative rule learning analysis showed a strong correlation amongst SE task, data type, preprocessing techniques, loss function used and DL architecture implemented, indicating that the SE task is a strong signifier of what other details about the approach are present.
+While there has been a recent wealth of work on DL4SE, there are still underrepresented topics that should be considered by the research community, including different topics in software testing and program analysis.}